 Weight gain = 18-19 calories per lb. of body weight

-In order to live a healthy and long life, you need adequate vitamins and minerals to ensure that your body operates as efficiently as possible down to the smallest molecular level.
-Give your body the tools and fuels it needs and it will run like the high performance machine it is.
-This means eating a VARIETY of foods that are as close to their natural state as possible.
+Give your body the fuel it needs and it will run like the high performance machine it is.
+This means eating a variety of foods that are as close to their natural state as possible.